glennjones/microformat-node/README.md

     });

-#### Options  object for 'parseUrl' and 'parseHtml'
+### Options  object for 'parseUrl' and 'parseHtml'

 There are two properties for the parse methods the first is 'formats' which takes a comma delimit string of the microformats.
 The default setting for formats' is the full list of formats the parser can parse.

-The 'useCache' causes the parser to cache the html across request.
-The default cache is in memory and limited to an hour and 1000 items.
+The 'useCache' causes the parser to cache the html across requests.
+The default cache saves in memory and limited to an hour and 1000 items.

-#### Supported formats
+### Supported formats

 Currently microformat-node supports the following formats: hCard, XFN, hReview, hCalendar, hAtom, hResume, geo, adr and tag.
 It's important to use the right case when specifying the formats query string parameter.

-#### Response
+### Response

 This will return JSON.
 This is an example of two geo microformats found in a page.